bnolan/diaspora-x/doc/install.md

     sudo /etc/init.d/ejabberd restart

 If you are having problems configuring ejabberd, seed [this guide](http://library.linode.com/communications/xmpp/ejabberd/ubuntu-9.04-jaunty) from Linode.

-# Purchase a domain (5 minutes)

-It works best if you set up diaspora-x on your own domain.
-Support for subdomains and different domains between the jabber server and the rails app aren't supported yet.

 # Configure DNS (10 minutes)